anugushravya/broken-hash/TestCase_3_Get_Hash.md

 ### Precondition

-1. The hash application should be listening at PORT 8088 and ready to accept curl request.
+1. The hash application should be listening at PORT 8088 and ready to accept curl requests.
-2. A POST has been submitted to the hash application, and it successfully returned a hash identifier.
+2. A POST submitted to the hash application, and it successfully returned a hash identifier.

 ### Assumptions

-Hash application is running on windows machine.
+Hash application is running on a windows machine.
-Curl is installed on the machine for sending request.
+Curl installed on the machine for sending requests.

 ## Test Steps